 When you have an accident, you will have many damages, including pain and suffering.
 While you know how much money you need to cover medical bills, you may not know how much you can get for pain and suffering.
 While there is no specific answer, David I. Fuchs, Injury & Accident Lawyer, P.A. can help you understand the full value of your claim.
-Call us today at (954) 568-3636 or use our online contact form to reach out.
-We currently help personal injury victims in Boca Raton, Fort Lauderdale, and throughout South Florida.
+Use our online contact form to reach out.
+We help personal injury victims in Boca Raton, Fort Lauderdale, and throughout South Florida.

 To understand how much you can get for pain and suffering, you should know what it is.
 Pain and suffering describe the physical pain and mental distress that an accident victim sustains after a car wreck or other personal injury incident.

 There are two types of pain and suffering: physical and mental.
 Physical includes pain experienced immediately after the accident and during recovery.
 Rehabilitation can be excruciating.
 Physical pain also includes pain expected in the future, such as inability to perform physical activities that the claimant used to perform.

 Mental pain and suffering include all of the negative emotions that occur as a result of the accident.
 That may consist of fear, anger, depression, embarrassment, and more.
 If you experience PTSD, it may also be included in an emotional distress claim.

 How is Pain and Suffering Calculated in Florida?